Everything You Need to Know About Drugs Covered by Insurance

-You might think the phrase “drug formulary” or “drug list” refers to the ingredients that go into a medication, but it is actually a list your health insurance company keeps that includes all covered prescription drugs, both generic and brand name.
-The Blue Cross Blue Shield of Michigan drug list is put together by our pharmacists and doctors to identify drugs that offer the greatest overall health benefits and value.
-Here’s more about how the list is used:
+This is a list your health insurance company keeps that includes all covered prescription drugs, both generic and brand name.
+Pharmacists and doctors at Blue Cross Blue Shield of Michigan compile the list by identifying drugs that offer the greatest overall health benefit and value to you.

-Most of the medications on a formulary are grouped by tiers so member can easily find out if their health plan covers specific prescription.
+Most of the medications on a drug list are grouped by tiers so members can easily find out if their health plan covers specific prescription medications.
 The least expensive and most effective drugs are in the lower tiers.

-- Tier 2 – Preferred Brand: Tier 2 includes brand-name drugs that don’t have a generic option.
-These brand-name drugs are more expensive than generics, and members pay a higher copay for them.
+- Tier 2 –Preferred Brand: Tier 2 includes non-specialty, preferred brand-name drugs that are more expensive than generics, and members pay a higher copay for them.

-- Tier 4 – Preferred Specialty: This tier consists of specialty drugs, both generic and brand name, that are used to treat difficult health conditions.
+- Tier 4– Preferred Specialty: This tier consists of specialty drugs, both generic and brand-name, that are used to treat complex health conditions.
 These drugs are generally more effective and less expensive than other specialty drugs.

-- Tier 5 – Non-preferred Specialty: Tier 5 is made up of specialty drugs that likely have a more cost-effective generic or preferred alternative available.
+- Tier 5– Non-preferred Specialty: Tier 5 is made up of specialty drugs that have more cost-effective generic or preferred alternatives available.
 Tier 5 drugs have the highest copayment.

 Interesting in learning more?
 Check out: